BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/Redirects.md

 In order to do HTTP redirects, you need a server-side language.
 For this walkthrough we will use PHP but, Python, C#, or server-side JavaScript would work equally well.
 Here, you will use a prebuilt Linux Docker container running Apache and PHP -- the same one we used for the PHP walkthrough.
 You should already have Docker Desktop installed on your computer.
 If not, the Docker setup instructions are [here](/InstallWsl2AndDocker).

 Create an empty folder for your workspace.
-Download [Redirect-Walkthrough.zip](Redirect-Walkthrough.zip) and unpack it into that folder.
+Download [Redirect-Walkthrough.zip](Redirect-Walkthrough.zip){: download="Redirect-Walkthrough.zip"} and unpack it into that folder.

 Open a command line, change directories to the folder where you unpacked the .zip and enter the following command: